rachelesmee/website/foss4gukonline2020/sessions.md

 # GeoNetwork & SEO (presentation)

-Paul van Genuchten,	GeoCat BV, Jo Cook, Astun Technology: 🛰️ 15:30
+Paul van Genuchten,	GeoCat BV, Jo Cook, Astun Technology: 🛰️ 15:30	BST (UTC+1)

 _An evaluation of Search Engine Optimisation in GeoNetwork and how to optimize the SEO via configuration._